davadazaita/davadazaita/README.md

 ---

+<h3> A realistic cinematic ultra-wide shot captured by Dava Robots—autonomous deep-Arctic reconnaissance drones—showing a terrifying scene on the frozen Arctic ice shelf during a total solar eclipse. </h3>

+---

 <h3> They are the offspring of Ra-man and Ra-ma (Girinos); this is the theory of evolution—they start out as tadpoles in the sea. </h3>

 ---